ExecNet Timeline

 📆 2000–2010 – Dormancy and Legacy Preservation

-• Archives and scripts are preserved for historical value.
+• Archives, scripts, and documentation are preserved for historical reference.

-• Domain and brand maintained as a placeholder for future historical work.
+• The ExecNet domain and brand are maintained for future restoration efforts.

 📆 2020–Present – Archive Site

-• ExecNet was rebuilt as an informational archive.
+• ExecNet is rebuilt as an informational and historical archive.